Conformally invariant differential operators on Heisenberg groups and minimal representations: The case

 where

 is a $\frakk$-subrepresentation of $(d\pi_\min,\calD'(\RR^\times)\otimes\calS'(\Lambda))$ isomorphic to the representation $\CC\boxtimes S^2(\CC^2)$ of $\frakk\simeq\su(2)\oplus\su(2)$. \end{theorem}

-\begin{remark} In \cite{GNPP08} one vector in the $K$-type $W$ is found explicitly, but the formula differs slightly from ours.
-In comparison to the other cases, our formula looks more natural than the one in \cite{GNPP08} which contains an additional transcendental function. \end{remark}
+\begin{remark} In \cite[equation (3.119)]{GNPP08}, one vector in the $K$-type $W$ is obtained, but the formula differs slightly from ours.
+Comparing to the other cases, our formula looks more natural than the one in \cite{GNPP08} which contains an additional transcendental function. \end{remark}

-We prove this result in several steps.
-First note that the Lie algebra $\frakk$ splits into the direct sum of two ideals